JonathanLoscalzo/jonathanloscalzo/README.md

 ## PROFILE

-Proactive, passionate about learning, able to work without supervision effectively, collaborating effectively with colleagues, as well as leading teams.
-My skill set covers various programming languages  along with their popular frameworks and libraries.
-Additionally, I have experience in working and implementing distributed architectures that utilize message brokers as intermediaries.

-I have a solid grasp of traditional Machine Learning algorithms and other Data stack technologies, having worked on projects using essential tools such as scikit-learn, XGBoost, Keras, PyTorch, Airflow.

-Currently, I am researching MLOps, interested in learning Kubernetes and exploring frameworks related to LLMs.
-I am always open to acquiring new skills and tools, demonstrating a strong commitment to adaptability and growth.
-I’m seeking a position as Software Engineer or Machine Learning Engineer, interested in joining teams that tackle AI challenges or integrations.
+Proactive software developer with 10 years of experience, passionate about technological innovation, especially in Artificial Intelligence.
+Driven by continuous learning, adaptability to new technologies, and thriving in fast-paced environments.
+Seeking a position as a Software or Machine Learning Engineer, preferably in teams tackling AI challenges or integrations.
+Key strengths include a strong sense of ownership, commitment to technical excellence, ability to lead by example, and fostering a culture of continuous learning.
+Passionate about solving complex problems, building innovative solutions, and driving the next generation of Artificial Intelligence applications.
+Eager to contribute to cutting-edge projects in fast-paced environments.

+## Skills
+- variety of languages, but mainly python, nodejs, typescript, C# & Golang
+  - flask, fastapi, tornado, celery, faust
+  - go: gin
+  - nodejs/typescript: angular, react, nestjs, expressjs
+- scikit-learn, xgboost, matplot, streamlit
+- sql, nosql, queues: postgres, mysql, redis, mongodb, kinesis, rabbitmq, elasticsearch
+- terraform, docker, aws ecs, k8s(basic)
+- monitoring & observability: prometheus, datadog, cloudwatch, opentelemetry
+- e2e development, ci/cd, devops, mlops, serverless, iac
+- ml, dl, llm, ollama, rag, vector db, evidently, huggingface, replicate, openai, langchain, llamaindex, ragas ...

 ## EXPERIENCE
 ### TrueML, Software Developer _- (Dec 2023 - Current)_

-Heartbeat
+TrueML is a mission-driven financial software company that aims to create better customer experiences for distressed borrowers.

+*Compliance Checker*
+Critical internal component that prevents from interacting with customers in non-compliant ways.
+Tech Stack: golang, gorm, gin, kubernetes, eks.

+*Heartbeat*
 Heartbeat is a fully automated and reactive decision engine that uses a combination of machine learning and data-driven heuristics to determine the optimal way of interacting with each individual debtor.

-It tells us when we should contact them, how often, through which channel, with what content, and what specific types of offers we should provide.
-Stack: python, aws, datadog, looker, SQL, snowflake
+Tech Stack: python, aws, jenkins, rds, ec2, ecs, lambda, ml tools (econml, contextualbandits, boosters).

 ### Noq, Software Developer _- (Apr 2023 - Sept 2023)_

-IAMbic
+*IAMbic*

 [IAMbic](https://github.com/noqdev/iambic) is a multi-cloud identity and access management (IAM) control plane that centralizes and simplifies cloud access and permissions.
 It maintains an eventually consistent, human-readable, bi-directional representation of IAM in version control.